epccs/RPUno/Solenoid/README.md

 # Start of Day

 The [day-night][../DayNight] state machine is used to load and run EEPROM values after the morning debounce.
-This means the valves will start to cycle after the delay_start time has elapsed each morning.
+The valves will start to cycle after the delay_start time has elapsed each morning.

 # Flow Sensor